Smoozie/botsProject/README.md

 ## How to develop and test the bots

 Firstly, make sure that you have Python 3.10 installed.
 It is the default version on Ubuntu 22.04 & 22.10, Debian 11, and a few other distros.
-It is required by this project.
+It can alternatively be downloaded and installed from the [official python website](https://www.python.org/downloads/release/python-31010/).

 Secondly, install  PyCharm (for a vastly improved development experience), [install the Community edition here](https://www.jetbrains.com/pycharm/download/).